iterative/cml.dev/content/docs/usage.md

 runner pull the CML Docker image.
 The image already has NodeJS, Python 3, DVC and CML set up on an Ubuntu LTS base for convenience.

-## CML Functions
+## CML Commands

-CML provides a number of functions to help package the outputs of ML workflows (including numeric data and visualizations about model performance) into a CML report.
+CML provides a number of commands to help package the outputs of ML workflows (including numeric data and visualizations about model performance) into a CML report.

-Below is a table of CML functions for writing markdown reports and delivering those reports to your CI system.
+Below is a table of CML commands for starting cloud compute runners, writing and publishing markdown reports to your CI/CD system.

 | Command                                               | Description                                                                                                                    | Example Input                               |
 | ----------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------- |